Capital One Savor approval tips

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-When it comes to cash-back cards, the Capital One® Savor® Cash Rewards Credit Card is one of my favorites.
+When it comes to the best cash back cards, the Capital One Savor® Cash Rewards Credit Card is one of my favorites.
 Not only does it come with a really generous welcome bonus ($300 after you spend $3,000 on purchases in the first three months) but you’ll also get bonus cash back on certain on purchases you make with this card.

 Capital One Savor approval tips

-Based on the research I did before signing up, there are several indicators that you have a strong chance of being approved for the Capital One Savor card.
+Based on my research before signing up, there are several indicators to help you know your chances of being approved for the Capital One Savor card.

 Know your credit score

-Remember that “soft inquiries” (when you check your credit score yourself) won’t have an impact on your score.
-So it’s a good idea to understand your score before you apply for a card.
+Remember that “soft inquiries” (when you check your credit score yourself) won’t have an impact on your score, so it’s a good idea to know your score before you apply for a card.
 When a financial institution runs a credit check, your score will decrease slightly.
-So if you know that your score is just below a 700, it makes sense to wait until it’s a few points higher before applying.
+If you know that your score is just below a 700, it makes sense to wait until it’s a few points higher before applying.

-Although credit score certainly is a heavily weighted factor, the banks do have the final say regarding your approval, and there are other factors that they will weigh.
-So you should also:
+Although credit score certainly is a weighty factor, the banks do have the final say regarding your approval, and there are other factors that they will consider.
+You should also…

-Count the number of cards you have open
+Count the number of personal cards you have open

 Know your existing card balances